Review: Binance cryptocurrency exchange

 Binance also lets you earn returns on your deposits in several ways, and access additional features.
 These extras include:

-Regulation.
-Binance is based in Malta, and is only lightly regulated under the still-developing Maltese Virtual Financial Assets (VFA) act.
+- Regulation.
+Binance operates its business in a decentralised fashion, and is not registered with any major regulatory body.
+Some subsidiaries such as Binance Australia are registered with relevant local authorities such as AUSTRAC.
 It could be argued that although Binance takes steps to comply with all the regulations it needs to, it has historically taken steps to minimize the number of regulations it needs to comply with.

 Despite its regulatory distance and relaxed verification processes, Binance is widely regarded as one of the world’s more trusted cryptocurrency exchanges due to its presence on social media, .

 This view of Binance as a trustworthy exchange is shared by entities such as the Blockchain Transparency Institute, which has assessed Binance trade volumes as being 100% real and without any of the wash trading that tends to permeate the cryptocurrency industry.

 It’s also widely regarded as having earned its trust the hard way.
 As the world’s most popular cryptocurrency exchange, it holds a large fortune in cryptocurrency at any given time and is constantly being probed by sophisticated attackers.